Applying to Medical School

 Letters of Recommendation

 Applicants are required to obtain letters to support their candidacy for admission.
 We require three to five letters; letters can come from a faculty member, clinical experience, research experience, or a current job as the letter transmits cogent information about the applicant’s work.
 Obtaining a letter from the employer who you are working with during the application year is very important.
 Evidence of a successful engagement in a post-college experience is considered a valuable addition to other letters that also may be part of your file.
 Some colleges offer a pre-medical advising system and the committee writes letters for their students.
 A committee letter is sufficient to meet the medical school letter of recommendation requirements.
 All letters must be transmitted electronically through AMCAS’ application process.
 Please visit the AMCAS website for further information on how to apply and submit letters of recommendation, www.aamc.org/students/amcas/faq/amcasletters.htm.

 We strongly recommend that letters not be from family friends or others who know the student only peripherally.

 General Overview - Admissions Committee

-The composition of the Admissions Committee is a 200 member group of active and retired clinicians, medical students, MD/PhD faculty, basic science faculty, and lay members of the community.
-These are the only individuals who interview candidates for the School of Medicine.
+The composition of the Admissions Committee is a 150 member group of active and retired clinicians, medical students, MD/PhD faculty, basic science faculty, and lay members of the community.

 Secondary Application and the Completion of the Applicant’s File